Charles Sturt University

 Charles Sturt University is an Australian multi-campus public university located in New South Wales, Australian Capital Territory and Victoria.
-Established in 1989, it was named in honour of Captain Charles Napier Sturt, a British explorer who made expeditions into regional New South Wales and South Australia.
+Established in 1989, it was named in honour of Captain Charles Sturt, a British explorer who made expeditions into regional New South Wales and South Australia.

-Charles Sturt offers undergraduate, postgraduate, higher degrees by research and single-subject study.
-It also has course delivery partnerships with several TAFE institutions across Australia, including with the New South Wales Police Force.
+It is the largest regional university in Australia, offering a multidisciplinary spectrum of courses in collaboration with various partners across the country.

 History

-The history of Charles Sturt University dates to 1895, with the establishment of the Bathurst Experiment Farm.
-The university was established on 1 July 1989 from the merger of several existing separately-administered Colleges of Advanced Education with the enactment of The Charles Sturt University Act 1989 (Act No. 76, 1989).
+The university was established on 1 July 1989 from the merger of several existing separately-administered Colleges of Advanced Education by the Charles Sturt University Act 1989 (Act No. 76, 1989).